 • developing skills of inquiry, investigation, and application that students can apply in their course, throughout their first year, and beyond.

 Whether first-year or advanced, in all of our RLE courses, student-initiated and directed inquiry is key.
 Within the context of first- and second-year students’ knowledge and experiences, RLEs and A-RLEs help students themselves define, pose, and address the questions, to see how their work has relevance outside the classroom, and to understand how it connects to questions and activities that professionals in the field might ask or engage in.
+All RLE courses satisfy the Engaged Learning requirement and at least one other requirement in the Core Curriculum or in the major.

 Grant Support: